 This handbook contains school information, school regulations and school policies.
 Each year we update the handbook; please be aware of this year's changes.
 We ask you to read this handbook carefully and then to complete the form below.
-This form should be returned to your advisor on or before September 9th, 2022.
+This form should be returned to your Huddle moderator on or before September 6th, 2024.
 Thank you for your cooperation.
 We look forward to a great year.

-Sister Regins J. Ryan
+Sister Regina J. Ryan

 Sister Regina J. Ryan, IHM, Ed.D.
-Principal
+Head of School